European-Unified-ID/EUID-docs/README.md

 The data provider workflow consists of the following high-level steps:

-1. Data provider sends a user’s consented personally identifiable information (PII) to the EUID Operator.
+1. Data provider sends a user’s consented PII to the EUID Operator.
 2. EUID Operator generates and returns a raw EUID.
 3. Data provider stores the EUID and salt bucket.
     >NOTE: On the server side, the data provider stores the EUID in a mapping table, DMP, data lake, or other server-side application.